pss959/EasyMaker3D/PublicDoc/docs/index.rst

 .. admonition:: Note

    |appname| is pretty intuitive once you get to know a few basics.
-If you
-   want to dive right in, you can try the :doc:`Quickstart <Quickstart/index>`.
+You can try
-   Otherwise, take a look at the :doc:`User Guide <UserGuide/index>` first.
+   out the :doc:`Tutorials <Tutorials/index>` or take a look at the :doc:`User Guide <UserGuide/index>` first.
 There is also a compact guide to keyboard shortcuts in the :doc:`Cheat Sheet <CheatSheet>`.

 Installing and Running |appname|
 --------------------------------

+  - *Windows or Linux*:

-The application is available to download from `the GitHub release page
+    - Open the `the GitHub release page <download_site_>`_ in a browser.
-<download_site_>`_.

-To install it:

- - Windows or Linux: Download the Zip file for your operating system and extract the |appname| folder from it.
-Open the folder and execute the
+    - Download the Zip file for your operating system.
-   |appname| executable file.
-Note that the application must be run from inside
-   this folder.
+    - Extract all files wherever you like; this will create a folder called
+      |appname|.
+    - Double-click on the |appname| executable in this folder to run the application.

+  - *Mac*:

+    - Open the `the GitHub release page <download_site_>`_ in a browser.
+    - Download the DMG file.
- - Mac: Download the DMG file and use it to run or install the application.
+    - Double-click or install the DMG file to run the |appname| executable.

 .. admonition:: VR Only